These old shoes. I kept them for good reason, I kept them as a reminder.

 Again, this isn’t about materialistic things, it’s not about shoes (although I have a thing for them) it’s about making progress, it’s about measure.
 When you can look back at a few milestones and say to yourself, “Fuck, I got through that time”, that’s powerful, that’s growth, that’s change.

-Let your cup of life be full of the good things and fuck all the rest, but honour the struggle it as it comes.
+Let your cup of life be full of the good things and f all the rest, but honour the struggle it as it comes.
 The lessons become much louder as they settle and you create more space to see the whole picture.
 If you ever need me, I’m here for you.